TomyCesaille/poto-siril/README.md

 Poto-siril is a CLI tool to automate the preprocessing of astrophotography images on top of Siril.

-Poto-siril's primary goal is to overcome the redundancy work when preprocessing multiple layers before doing (L)RGB composition (e.g. narrowband filters with monochrome camera or color camera with dual-band filters).
+Poto-siril's primary goal is to overcome the repetitive work when preprocessing multiple layers before doing (L)RGB composition (e.g. narrowband filters with monochrome camera or color camera with dual-band filters).
 It is designed to work with images captured by a ZWO ASIAIR device (or with any `fit` files that follows the same naming convention and directory structure).

 ### In detail